March 25th Caption Contest Finalists | Fish'n Canada

 Ang and Pete took some time to narrow down what they believe are their favourite captions, now it’s time to help us pick the BEST one.

-Scroll through the below images and when you’re done vote using this poll which one you think is the funniest!
+Scroll through the below images and when you’re done vote which one you think is the funniest, using the Facebook post below!
 Voting closes on March 29th at 9:00am!

 If you’re having issues voting, be sure you’re a member of The Fish’n Canada Fan Club!